Introduction

 I think there is a sound argument against the notion of the USG (or any government) having in its possession "off-world vehicles".
 The argument goes:

 Assuming the USG (or any government) has had a crashed UFO in its possession for 5 - 7 decades, it is reasonable to think that our (human) scientists and engineers should by now have made some significant progress with the "alien" technology.
 If that is true, then the nation that made the most significant progress would dominate the geopolitical scene.
-No nation is dominating the geopolitical scene.
+No nation dominates the geopolitical scene.
 Therefore, neither the USG nor any other government has had, or has, in its possession, "alien" technology.

 The point being with scenario III: If the core secrets are true, then I am afraid that full disclosure (whatever that is and would play out) is something I will probably not experience during my lifetime (35-40 years left, assuming I live until 80 or 85 years old).
 So, from that perspective, we should not want, wish, or think it is exciting that the core secrets may be true.
 But what I believe to be true does not make the core secrets false.

 And let us not forget the public.
 You and me.
 How many restrictions on our freedoms and rights can we accept?
 How great social and economic inequalities can we stand?
 If you look at history, there are plenty of examples of ordinary people starting revolutions.
-Not all revolutions led to any positive changes (in most cases, because there was no "Plan B"), but people eventually will have enough of too much power and control in the hands of a few.
+Not all revolutions lead to any positive changes (in most cases, because there was no "Plan B"), but people eventually will have enough of too much power and control in the hands of a few.

 Scenario IV